Curriculum Detail

 • Intermediate Spanish

-In this course, students continue to strengthen all four language skills: reading, writing, listening, and speaking.
-More complex structures are introduced and students’ vocabularies are expanded.
+In this course, students continue to strengthen all four language skills: reading, listening, speaking and writing.
+More complex structures are introduced and students’ vocabularies are expanded to include the past tenses of the preterit and the imperfect as well as commands.
 Classes are conducted as much as possible in Spanish, and students are expected to use the target language whenever possible.
-Appropriate reading passages and longer written work is expected.
 Listening comprehension is emphasized and students are expected to prepare for oral assessments.
 This class aims to broaden students’ cultural knowledge of the Spanish-speaking world, along with Spanish-speaking communities within the United States.
 The textbook for this course is the Senderos Series.
-By the end of the Intermediate class, students will have achieved an Intermediate low proficiency according to the ACTFL Proficiency Guidelines.

 Prerequisite: Beginning Spanish